-- an alignment with Section 49 (4) of the 2008 Companies Act providing that Sections 52 to 55 of the 2008 Companies Act override the SSA, and the amendments to this section are largely aimed at reflecting this. - ❖ a transfer of the CSD's enforcement powers in respect of contraventions of the SSA to the registrar.
+- ✤ a transfer of the CSD's enforcement powers in respect of contraventions of the SSA to the registrar.
 This power belongs with the registrar and this has now been clarified in the Bill under clause 5.
-The amendment also clarifies that the CSD can only take enforcement action in respect of a contravention of directives issued by it as an SRO and not those that are issued by the registrar. - a requirement for the CSD to make rules relating to corporate actions, to ensure practical arrangements regarding notices and to remove the reference to "repository", as the term creates legal uncertainty. - ❖ a requirement for the rules to be prescribed on the conveyance of the relevant information to clients by participants. - the removal of the reference to "repository", as the term creates legal uncertainty. - a provision has been made for the UNIDROIT principle of segregation of the securities held by a participant for its own account and those held for or on behalf of other persons.
+The amendment also clarifies that the CSD can only take enforcement action in respect of a contravention of directives issued by it as an SRO and not those that are issued by the registrar. - a requirement for the CSD to make rules relating to corporate actions, to ensure practical arrangements regarding notices and to remove the reference to "repository", as the term creates legal uncertainty. - a requirement for the rules to be prescribed on the conveyance of the relevant information to clients by participants. - the removal of the reference to "repository", as the term creates legal uncertainty. - a provision has been made for the UNIDROIT principle of segregation of the securities held by a participant for its own account and those held for or on behalf of other persons.
 Currently, there is no provision in the SSA requiring rules to be made on the prohibition of debit balances.
 This has now been provided for in the Bill.
-It is clear in practice (internationally and nationally) that the CSD Rules and Directives could make provision for intraday debit balances in certain circumstances, as long as it does not flow into the next business day. - an alignment with the new definition of "central securities account".
-The rules must provide for a duty to disclose to a participant or CSD by those for whom the securities accounts and central securities accounts are kept. - an insertion to ensure that participants transact only with approved nominees by requiring them to take reasonable measures to ascertain that the nominees have been so approved. - ❖ an addition to ensure due performance of the CSD's obligations. - ❖ The SSA currently requires the exchanges to have client complaints resolution procedures in place and the same is not required from the CSD.
-In the interest of investor protection and to ensure a level playing field, a similar obligation is being placed on the CSD. - an addition to allow for default rules, in the same manner as provided for under the exchange rule section.
+It is clear in practice (internationally and nationally) that the CSD Rules and Directives could make provision for intraday debit balances in certain circumstances, as long as it does not flow into the next business day. - An alignment with the new definition of "central securities account".
+The rules must provide for a duty to disclose to a participant or CSD by those for whom the securities accounts and central securities accounts are kept. - an insertion to ensure that participants transact only with approved nominees by requiring them to take reasonable measures to ascertain that the nominees have been so approved. - an addition to ensure due performance of the CSD's obligations. - The SSA currently requires the exchanges to have client complaints resolution procedures in place and the same is not required from the CSD.
+In the interest of investor protection and to ensure a level playing field, a similar obligation is being placed on the CSD. - An addition to allow for default rules, in the same manner as provided for under the exchange rule section.
 The insertion will give the CSD the power to limit revocation of any settlement instruction by a participant or to revoke a settlement instruction on commencement of insolvency proceedings but prior to settlement.
 This is aimed at ensuring certainty in the settlement system and to reduce systemic risk where there is a failure of a participant or client. - an addition to provide for the effective administration of securities under certain insolvency proceedings.
 This includes the administration of unsettled transactions.
-Should a transaction be settled under insolvency, the insolvency administrator will be bound by the settlement. - an addition to ensure coordinated cross-border supervision of an external central securities depository and to ensure that the relationship between the CSD and the external CSD is effective. - an addition to enable remote membership for external participants.
-The requirements applicable hereto will be incorporated into the rules of the CSD and approved by the Registrar. - an amendment to make the rules binding on the external central securities depositories and other persons referred to under the definition of central securities account.
-33. Clause 36 Registration of Securites (replaces and amends section 40) Current Provision The section makes reference to money market instruments.
+Should a transaction be settled under insolvency, the insolvency administrator will be bound by the settlement. - an addition to ensure coordinated cross-border supervision of an external central securities depository and to ensure that the relationship between the CSD and the external CSD is effective. - An addition to enable remote membership for external participants.
+The requirements applicable hereto as prescribed by the Minister will be incorporated into the rules of the CSD and approved by the Registrar. - an amendment to make the rules binding on the external central securities depositories and other persons referred to under the definition of central securities account.
+32. Clause 35 Registration and status of securities (replaces and amends section 40) Current Provision The section makes reference to money market instruments.